medic/cht-docs/content/en/docs/core/overview/db-schema.md

 ### Parent hierachy representation

-Contactables **store** their parent hierarchy as a minified hierarchical structure, which records the `_id` of each parent up until the top of the hierarchy:
+Contacts **store** their parent hierarchy as a minified hierarchical structure, which records the `_id` of each parent up until the top of the hierarchy:

 ```js
 {